hashicorp/terraform-provider-azurerm/website/docs/r/api_management_api_diagnostic.html.markdown

 * `api_name` - (Required) The name of the API on which to configure the Diagnostics Logs.
 Changing this forces a new API Management Service API Diagnostics Logs to be created.

 * `identifier` - (Required) Identifier of the Diagnostics Logs.
+Possible values are `applicationinsights` and `azuremonitor`.
 Changing this forces a new API Management Service API Diagnostics Logs to be created.

 * `resource_group_name` - (Required) The name of the Resource Group where the API Management Service API Diagnostics Logs should exist.
 Changing this forces a new API Management Service API Diagnostics Logs to be created.